2025/12/05

 Overview of the Current Week

-Two red tides were sighted during the past week, the Inter-departmental Red Tide Working Group reported today (April 3).
+A red tide has been sighted over the past week, the Inter-departmental Red Tide Working Group reported today (December 5).

 Red tide is a natural phenomenon.
 The AFCD's proactive phytoplankton monitoring programme will continue to monitor red tide occurrences to minimise the impact on the mariculture industry and the public.

-Please click This link will open in a new window here to view the location of red tide sighted in Hong Kong waters.
+Please click here to view the location of red tide sighted in Hong Kong waters.

 Red Tide Reporting Network